evhub/coconut/DOCS.md

 Coconut provides the `makedata` function to construct a container given the desired type and contents.
 This is particularly useful when writing alternative constructors for [`data`](#data) types by overwriting `__new__`, since it allows direct access to the base constructor of the data type created with the Coconut `data` statement.

 `makedata` takes the data type to construct as the first argument, and the objects to put in that container as the rest of the arguments.

+`makedata` can also be used to extract the underlying constructor for [`match data`](#match-data) types that bypasses the normal pattern-matching constructor.

 Additionally, `makedata` can also be called with non-`data` type as the first argument, in which case it will do its best to construct the given type of object with the given arguments.
 This functionality is used internally by `fmap`.